 Tell me, would you say you are more of a night owl or an early bird?
 What do you find more alluring: awaiting the sun as it sets in a crimson glory and the moon and stars glowing in its place, or the calm of the morning, the rising sun greeting you with the call of the birds?

 I used to be a decided night owl, always finding myself engrossed in books or creative projects in the wee hours of the night.
 This blog was born out of my night owl days, with many posts published past midnight.
 But as the years have passed, I have realized that I simply can’t keep doing that.
-There’s a reason why they do call it beauty sleep!
+There’s a reason why they call it beauty sleep!
 The trouble is, I can also be an early bird – I love how clearly my mind works when it first wakes – I love getting my thoughts on paper in the still of the morning, with coffee cup by my side.
 In fact, I am writing this on an early Sunday, before the entire house rises.

-They say the early bird gets the worm, and that is true.
+They say the early bird gets the worm, and I’d agree that is true.
 I love that feeling of accomplishment when I rise early and finish projects before 7 am.
 I love being one of the first people at the market, when the choice produce is mine to pick.
 And I think of all the folks who rise early to make that happen.

-When I visited the Ferry Plaza Farmers Market last weekend, I thought of how early all the farmers and vendors rose to set up their wares, bringing us the freshest of the season.
-As I chatted with the families behind CandyCot Apricots, I was so impressed with the dedication it takes to source the most delicious apricots from the other side of the globe, and to bring them back to California.
+When I visited the Ferry Plaza Farmers Market last weekend, I thought of how early all the farmers and vendors rose to set up their wares, bringing us the freshest picks of the season.
+As I chatted with the families behind CandyCot Apricots, I was so impressed with the dedication it takes to source the most delicious apricots from the other side of the globe, and then bring them back to California.
 To patiently wait for the first harvest, to coax them to grow.
 Have you had a chance to try a CandyCot?
 When I was invited to taste them, I did not even imagine the sugary sweetness that would greet me with that first bite.